top of page

 Search

 At Gillard Studios, newborn safety is at the heart of everything we do.
-Capturing those precious early days is a privilege, but it also comes with a responsibility to ensure that every baby is safe, comfortable, and well cared for throughout their session.
-However, the newborn photography industry in the UK is completely unregulated, meaning that anyone can call themselves a newborn photographer without any training or experience - how frightening is that?
+Capturing those precious early days is a privilege.
+However, it comes with a responsibility to ensure that every baby is safe, comfortable, and well cared for throughout their session.
+The newborn photography industry in the UK is completely unregulated, meaning that anyone can call themselves a newborn photographer without any training or experience.
+How frightening is that?

 1. The Dangers of Unqualified Photographers